Mission

 - Campaigned for the reduction of antibiotic use in farm animals, publishing our report, Maximum Growth: Whatever the Cost in 2020.

 - Founded the Global Farm Metric Coalition, beginning in 2017 through working with farmers.
-The coalition now has over 50 members.
+The coalition now has over 150 members.
+You can find out more about the GFM here.

 Meet the SFT Board